zafriii/Cluster-restaurant/README.md

-# 🍽️ Restaurant Website with Food Ordering
+# 🍽️ Cluster Restaurant Website with Food Ordering

 A sleek and modern **Restaurant Website** 🏨 featuring a **Food Ordering System** 🍕.
 This project focuses on a responsive front-end and integrates a minimal Node.js API to dynamically fetch and display the menu.